Who’s at Fault If a Car Hits a Jaywalker in California?

 Under California’s pure comparative negligence law, a jaywalker who suffers injuries due to crossing the street illegally would absorb some degree of fault for the incident.
 Depending on what the driver was doing at the time, the jury may decide that the driver is more at fault than the jaywalker or vice versa.
 For example, if a jaywalker darts out from between two parked vehicles without looking before a driver has a chance to react, a jury may decide the jaywalker is liable for the incident.
 If the driver was looking at a cell phone when the accident happened, it’s likely the driver will bear the lion’s share of fault for the resulting damages.

-Building a Case for a Jaywalking Accident Claim in Sacramento
+Filing a Sacramento Jaywalking Accident Claim

 If you or a loved one suffers injuries from an accident involving jaywalking, it’s vital to find reliable legal representation to maximize your chances of recovery.
 Drivers who unintentionally strike jaywalkers will need legal representation as well.
 Building any type of case involving a jaywalking accident will require evidence such as traffic camera recordings, eyewitness statements, dashboard camera footage (if available), cell phone records, and much more.

 Anyone injured due to the negligence of another person or party can seek economic and non-economic damages through a personal injury claim.
 Economic damages repay a victim’s measurable financial losses and expenses like medical bills, prescription costs, rehabilitation costs, lost income from missed time at work, and lost investments.
 Non-economic damages include things like physical pain, emotional distress, and mental anguish resulting from a negligent accident.

 Who Is At Fault for the California Jaywalking Accident?